RoundTable

 Templates

 The templates offer users a more guided structure to develop and detail their worlds.
-These templates help collaborators build depth within their world and ask probing questions.
-Templates allow creators to focus on the context of what they are writing instead of what they need to create.
-Whether places, people, or things, templates give a needed helping hand when developing these large-scale projects.
+These templates help collaborators build depth within their storytelling by asking probing questions.
+Templates allow creators to create quickly and efficiently instead of getting stuck trying to understand what is needed to build a town.
+Whether it's a sprawling city, a villainous NPC, or an ancient artifact, templates give a needed helping hand when developing these large-scale projects.

 Brainstorming

-Brainstorming gives collaborators the power to get their bring their ideas together in one space before committing them to writing.
+Brainstorming gives collaborators the power to bring their ideas together in one space before committing them to their world’s story.
 When creating collaborative projects, the use of ideation tools is paramount to creating lively and realistic feeling worlds.

 Secondary Solution